sam-hosseini/freelancing-in-finland/README.md

 ### Consider joining a union

-**What is it?** A union is an organization which can offer its members certain services at a much lower price and lobby the interests of its members with relavent authorities.
+**What is it?** A union is an organization which can offer its members certain services at a much lower price and lobby the interests of its members with relevant authorities.

 **How much?** ~165€ per year.